By Eric Johnson

 Just as the soldier died, Dunn noticed a patch of Easter lilies ‘signifying to those who would observe the new birth and a new way of life.
 It was later I discovered that Okinawa was the Easter lily capital of the Orient.'”

 “As I went down another machine gun burst came across my back and ripped the belt and the canteen and the ammunition pouch right off my back without touching me.
 As I got up to run, another burst hit me right in the back of the helmet, and it hit the steel part, ricocheted enough to where it came up over my head, and split the helmet in two, but it didn’t touch me.
-Then I lunged forward again, and another burst caught me in the loose part of the shoulders where I could take off bot my shirt sleeves without removing my coat, and then one more lunge and I fell over the line, into the arms of one of the dirtiest sergeants you ever saw.
+Then I lunged forward again, and another burst caught me in the loose part of the shoulders where I could take off both my shirt sleeves without removing my coat, and then one more lunge and I fell over the line, into the arms of one of the dirtiest sergeants you ever saw.
 He’d watch the whole encounter, and he said, ‘Paul, you sure are lucky.’
-He said, ‘Follow me,’ and I crawled back up, and I was the one one of the 11 who had even make it the first 100 yards.
+He said, ‘Follow me,’ and I crawled back up, and I was the one of the 11 who had even make it the first 100 yards.
 Lucky?
 Oh, you call it what you want.
 I’d had verification after verification.
 A thousand such incidents happened to me in two years of combat experience” (New Era, August 1975, pp. 6-8).

 This number is repeated in his book Discovering the Quality of Success: